 I blinked.
 “Huh?”

-“In the outfit,” he said, stepping closer.
-His tall frame momentarily blocked out the nearby streetlight.
+“In the outfit,” he clarified, stepping closer.
+His massive frame momentarily blocked out the nearby streetlight, dropping us into deep shadow.
 “You might have looked like a church mouse, but you were a highly fuckable one.”

 My mouth popped open in surprise.

-Jakob leaned down like he was going to kiss me, but came to a shuddering stop an inch away from my lips.
+Jakob leaned down like he was going to kiss me but came to a shuddering standstill an inch away from my lips, like he’d stopped himself for some reason.

 I grabbed his jacket and pulled.